Furness Abbey Through Time

 15th May 2022

 The magnificent ruins of Furness Abbey are now in the care of English Heritage and attract thousands of visitors every year.
-Dating back to the twelfth century, the Abbey was one of the wealthiest Cistercian monasteries in the country.
-Over the centuries, writers and artists including William Wordsworth and Turner have come here and been inspired by the splendour of the sandstone ruins and the tranquillity of their location in a peaceful valley.
+Dating back to the twelfth century, the abbey was one of the wealthiest Cistercian monasteries in the country.
+Over the centuries, writers and artists including William Wordsworth and Turner have been inspired by the splendour of the sandstone ruins and the tranquillity of their location in a peaceful valley.

 This superbly illustrated book will be of interest to local people and visitors to the abbey and the surrounding area.